JenSeReal/otel-getting-started/tutorial/content/labs/telemetry_pipelines/collector/_index.md

 weight: 1
 ---

+### How to perform the exercise
+* You need to either start the [repository](https://github.com/JenSeReal/otel-getting-started/) with Codespaces, Gitpod or clone the repository with git and run it locally with dev containers or docker compose
+* Initial directory: `labs/collector/initial`
+* Solution directory: `labs/collector/solution`
+* Source code: `labs/collector/initial/src`
+* How to run the application either:
+  * Run the task for the application: `Run collector initial application` (runs the Python application) and `Run collector initial` (runs the OpenTelemetry Collector in a Docker Container)
+  * Run the application with Terminal commands `python3 src/app.py` (runs the Python application) and `docker compose up` (runs the OpenTelemetry Collector in a Docker Container)

 ### Why do we need Collectors?

 Over the previous labs, we have seen how OpenTelemetry's SDK implements the instrumentation which produces the telemetry data.